orlamadden/ci-milestone-one/README.md

 Tasked to create a static website combining knowledge from the first three modules in the Full Stack Web Development course with the Code Institute.

 I decided to build a fictional café website called Matt’s Café.
-This website allows customers and potential customers of the café to view the menu, opening hours and location before visiting.
+This website allows customers and potential customers to view the café menu, the café's opening hours and it's location before visiting.

 ## UX